danielrezz/best_README_generator/yourProjectREADME.md

 </h2>

 <p>
-    Users can submit pull requests as they see fit for project updates/improvements
+    users can submit pull requests as they see fit
 </p>

 <h2 id="tests">